WPCD-Workflows/documentation/source/old/isip/public/xml/keplerworkflows.rst

 ===============

-The keplerworflows project under GForge is used for exchanging Kepler workflows among ITM users.
-Under this project, ITM developers should store the XML file describing the Kepler workflow.
+The keplerworflows project under GForge is used for exchanging Kepler workflows among EU-IM users.
+Under this project, EU-IM developers should store the XML file describing the Kepler workflow.
 The workflow should not be dependent on any other file.
-To be reproducible, public ITM workflows must use only ITM actors from the public `kepleractors <#isip_kepleractors>`__ repository with a unique naming convention.
+To be reproducible, public EU-IM workflows must use only EU-IM actors from the public `kepleractors <#isip_kepleractors>`__ repository with a unique naming convention.

-Input datasets used by the workflow must be copied from the private to the public ITM database (email to `Fréderic
+Input datasets used by the workflow must be copied from the private to the public EU-IM database (email to `Fréderic
 Imbeaux <mailto:Frederic.Imbeaux@cea.fr>`__ for the moment).

 Structure of the workflows repository